RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/fold_from_loops/RunningFFL.md

 * We will define our **motif** as `30B-45B` from `motif.pdb`.
 * We will consider chain `A` from `motif.pdb` as a binder to our motif.

-Finally, you'll need a `vall` database in order to be able to create the fragments.
+Finally, we'll need a `vall` database in order to be able to create the fragments.

 # Making the script
 ## ResidueSelectors